douglasbagnall/p4wn/README.rst

 ---------

 Version 3 drops support for MSIE and FirefoxOS.
 It is many times faster.
+There is no change in the API or user interface.

+This is the last version to not have web assembly and the associated adaptation of the API for asynchronous loading.

 Differences between versions
 ----------------------------

-Although they look entirely different, there is a structural and algorithmic continuity between the versions.
+Although version 1 looks entirely different from the later ones, there is a structural and algorithmic continuity.

 P4wn 1 was written to run on turn of the century browsers, and to be as small as possible.
 It works in browsers newer than Netscape 3 and